liuyanzhi08/vue-cms/README.md

 # CMS.
-Proudly using Koa 2, Vue 2 , Webpack 4 and Babel 7
+Proudly using ES7, Vue 2, Koa 2, Webpack 4 and Babel 7

 ## Dependency